0123gabriel/Ubuntu_ROS_Tutorial/Apply_Custom_Vehicle.md

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/3ff3c34c-3f2b-48ca-a6a1-8a034e581a8d)

 20. Click the 'Upscale Objects' and 'Set Unit Scale' buttons to resize the objects, then click the 'Rig Vehicle' button to apply the armature to the vehicle.
+You will note that the vehicle gets bigger.

 You should get something like this.

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/3fc1aa98-a80d-4996-8a22-d981c0cd5871)